kimjin-012/algorithm-challenge/README.md

 Algorithm plays essential role in programming, they are our tools in coding and to be a great Developer, it is important to be practice algorithm.
 Because:
 - Algorithms are everywhere in our codes.
-- It helps us increase our problem solving skills
+- It helps us increase our problem solving skills.
 - They helps us writes more cleaner and easier code.

 Becoming a Algorithm master is a long road.
-I hope by creating this seperate algorithm repository would motivate me to commit to practice 😄
+I hope by creating this seperate algorithm repository would help me to practice 😄

 I find the varieties of questions from many website, such as:
 * HackerRank